 HAZARD LIKELIHOOD SEVERITY RISK SEVERITY CONTROL MEASURES RISK Fire (continued) Low High Medium there are no automated fire detection alarms or flashing coloured light notification systems in our exhibition huts.
-(There is an automated system in our Café and Bar: Huts 16,17, & 19 and call points for raising an audible alarm electronically in Huts 6, 12 and the Heritage Hall).
+(There is an automated system in our Café and Bar, and call points for raising an audible alarm electronically in Huts 6, 12 and the Heritage Hall).
 Fire Action notices are displayed in each hut.
 If you discover a fire, raise the alarm by shouting an audible warning such as "Fire!
 Get out of the building!" and follow the green Running Man signs, (which will be illuminated by the emergency lighting in each hut should the main electricity fail as a result of fire), to get to the nearest exit.
-If you hear an alarm being shouted, follow the green Running Man signs which will guide you to the nearest exit.
-Museum staff will be on hand to coordinate an evacuation and their instructions should be followed.
-The main fire assembly point for the museum is located in the Coach/ minibus park area, adjacent to Mess Hut 1.
-Low
+Low If you hear an alarm being shouted, follow the green Running Man signs which will guide you to the nearest exit.
+Museum staff will be on hand to co- ordinate an evacuation and their instructions should be followed.
+The main fire assembly point for the museum is located in the Coach/ minibus park area, adjacent to Mess Hut A.

 HAZARD LIKELIHOOD SEVERITY RISK SEVERITY CONTROL MEASURES RISK Terrorist Threat / Attack Low High Medium If an incident occurs, RHT (Run, Hide and Tell).
 Consider the safest options and escape if you can.
 Is there a safe route?
 If not hide.
 If you can see the attacker, they can see you.
 Stay away from windows and doors.
 Stay quiet.
 If you are able to close and barricade doors do so but ensure that you don't become trapped.
+(Exit doors on exhibition huts can be secured from the inside by utilising bolts located at the top and bottom of each door.)
 Tell the Police by calling 999.
-They will ask you questions such as 'What is your location?', 'Where did you last see the suspect(s)?' and 'What do they look like (description)?'They may ask for further information like how many casualties, types of injury etc. If you cannot speak or make a noise, listen to the instructions given to you by the call taker.
+They will ask you questions such as 'What is your location?', 'Where did you last see the suspect(s)?' and 'What do they look like (description)?'They may ask for further information like how many casualties, types of injury etc. If you cannot speak or make a noise, your call should go through to the Police Voice Response System.
+You will then hear an audio-recorded message which tells the caller they are through to the police and tells them to press 55 if they need an emergency service.
+Low